 Jennie’s book The Authentic Performer: Wearing A Mask and the Effect on Health was published in May 2015, and is now required reading for several university arts programs.
-She also co-authored The Embodied Dancer: A Guide to Optimal Health (available on iTunes and Amazon Kindle), and the new edition of Dancing Longer, Dancing Stronger, to be published in April 2019.
+She also co-authored The Embodied Dancer: A Guide to Optimal Performance (available on iTunes and Amazon Kindle), and the new edition of Dancing Longer, Dancing Stronger, to be published in April 2019.
 Other published articles include a series of articles on drumming technique and injury risk published in Rhythm magazine in 2011, The Virtuoso Foot for a special performing arts medicine edition of Clinical Rheumatology, another on voice and dance technique integration for musical theatre for the US Journal Voice and Speech Review, two articles on musical theatre for Medical Problems of Performing Artists and a dance injuries advice column in The Stage.
 Further articles have been published in iSing Magazine, The Osteopath, and the Journal of Occupational and Environmental Medicine.
 She has also recorded podcasts on Performing Arts Medicine for The Huffines Institute for Sports Medicine and Human Performance at Texas A & M University, and the British Journal of Sports Medicine.

 Due to her ground-breaking work in the field of voice and dance technique integration for musical theatre performers, Jennie has co-created the One Voice Center for Integrative Studies in New York, alongside pioneering voice specialist Joan Melton PhD, where they run a certificate programme for voice professionals in music and theatre, as well as short workshops.
 Jennie also regularly co-teaches singing workshops with some leading voice teachers in NYC and LA and is available for private coaching (in person or online) and treatment.